nimaft97/OpenCLProjects/radix-sort/README.md

 The provided kernel performs radix sort on an array of integers.
 It uses shared memory to efficiently perform parallel counting sort for each digit.
 The algorithm is structured with a series of steps, including counting occurrences per bucket, performing prefix sum using local memory, and placing the numbers in order.

+In the OpenCL kernel implemented here, cumulative sums are also calculated in parallel using Prefix-Sum (implemented [here](https://github.com/nimaft97/OpenCLProjects/tree/main/prefix-scan)).
+Since in OpenCL, dynamic parallelization (work-items being able to launch other kernels) is not yet possible, Prefix-Scan has been integrated into the same kernel to guarantee its parallel execution.

 ### Assumptions

 - There is only one block of threads (work group) executing the kernel because there is no point in having work-items distributed between multiple work-groups for this problem.